Blood Feast: Plot

-At the local university, Suzette attends an Egyptian studies lecture with her boyfriend, Detective Thornton.
-The lecturer, Dr. Flanders, tells them about the pharaohs Ramses I and Ramses II and the cult of Ishtar that thrived during their rule five thousand years prior.
-He describes a ritual in which women were sacrificed to the goddess on an altar, their body parts prepared and served as dishes in the feast; this was said to cause Ishtar to be reborn.
+Suzette attends an Egyptian studies lecture with her boyfriend, Detective Thornton, at the local university.
+The lecturer, Dr. Flanders, tells them about the pharaohs Ramses I and Ramses II and the cult of Ishtar that thrived during their rule 5,000 years ago.
+He describes a ritual in which women were sacrificed to Ishtar on an altar, and their body parts were prepared and served as dishes during the feast; this was said to cause Ishtar to be reborn.
 After the lecture, Suzette and Thornton learn that a victim has been found near death and taken to a hospital.
 Thornton drives Suzette home and rushes to the hospital.
-The victim, identified as Janet Blake, recounts her attacker saying something that sounded like "Etar", and dies.
+The victim, Janet Blake, recounts her attacker saying something that sounded like "Etar" and dies.

 Ramses receives a letter from Suzette's friend Trudy Sanders, requesting a copy of Ancient Weird Religious Rites he advertised in the newspaper; he kidnaps Trudy that evening.
 The next day, Trudy awakens in Ramses's back room.
 Ramses lashes Trudy with a scourge, collecting her blood in a silver chalice.
-Suzette informs Thornton that a Fuad Ramses will be catering her dinner party and serving an authentic Egyptian feast in honor of Ishtar.
-Noting the similarity between the name Ishtar and the word "Etar", Thornton calls Dr. Flanders and learns that Ramses is the author of Ancient Weird Religious Rites.
+Suzette informs Thornton that Fuad Ramses will cater her dinner party and serve an authentic Egyptian feast in honor of Ishtar.
+Noting the similarity between Ishtar and the word "Etar," Thornton calls Dr. Flanders and learns that Ramses is the author of Ancient Weird Religious Rites.
 Deducing Ramses to be the killer, Thornton and the police race to Ramses' store, where they discover the Ishtar shrine, Trudy's body, and other human remains.
 The police head to the Fremont house to arrest Ramses and stop the guests from partaking in the feast.

 Ramses arrives at the dinner party and asks Suzette to help him make the feast "more authentic."
-He has Suzette lie on a kitchen countertop, and tells her to close her eyes and offer a prayer to Ishtar.
+He has Suzette lie on a kitchen countertop and tells her to close her eyes and pray to Ishtar.
 As he raises his machete to decapitate her, Mrs. Fremont enters the kitchen, and he flees.
 The police chase Ramses through a dump, and he climbs into the back of a garbage truck.
 The unaware truck driver turns on the trash compactor, crushing Ramses.
-Thornton explains to the chief how he deduced the killer's identity, and says Ramses must have kept a list of people who requested his book as potential victims.
+Thornton explains to the chief how he deduced the killer's identity and says Ramses must have kept a list of people who requested his book as potential victims.
 The detectives return to their headquarters to file a report; elsewhere, the statue of Ishtar sheds tears of blood.